coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 - Make a change to the CSV file, but do not commit yet
 - Observe the change you made in GitHub Desktop before committing
 - Create a new branch
+- "Bring my changes to ..." the new branch
 - Commit to the new branch
 - Publish the new branch to GitHub
 - Browse your branches and changes on GitHub